weaverryan/websc-php-flex-2017/_slides/06-route-annotations.md

     2) Give it a route with an annotation:
         @Route("/speakers")

-        (hint, you'll need a use statement for Route)
+        hint: you'll need a use statement for Route and either Route class should work

     3) Return a JSON response of some speakers:
         Marco, Paula, Antonio, Marcello